About Me

 ABB is a technology leader that is driving the digital transformation of industries.
 With a history of innovation spanning more than 130 years, the company focuses on Electrification, Industrial Automation, Motion, and Robotics & Discrete Automation.
 It operates in more than 100 countries with about 147,000 employees.

-During my delightful intership at ABB, I contributed to introducing Ethernet into electrical substation infrastructure.
+During my delightful internship at ABB, I contributed to introducing Ethernet into electrical substation infrastructure.
 This involved Low-Level System Programming on commercial and open-source Real-Time Operating Systems, implementing commercial network protocols, and Linux Kernel Driver Development for custom networking hardware.

 Education